Reducing the Itch: Life with Progressive Familial Intrahepatic Cholestasis (PFIC)

 Treating the itch from PFIC

 Three years ago, Victor’s hepatologist, a doctor who specializes in liver health, prescribed Bylvay® (odevixibat) for the treatment of itch.
 Bylvay is a prescription medicine that is approved to treat itch in people 3 months or older living with progressive familial intrahepatic cholestasis, known as PFIC.
-Bylvay may not be effective in a subgroup of PFIC type 2 patients with specific ABCB11 variants resulting in non-functional or complete absence of the bile salt export pump protein.
+Bylvay might not work for some PFIC type 2 patients who have ABCB11 gene changes.
+Talk with your healthcare provider if you have questions.
 Common side effects of Bylvay in patients with PFIC are diarrhea, liver test abnormalities, vomiting, abdominal pain, and fat-soluble vitamin deficiency.

 “I had tried many treatments, none of which were effective for me, so I was cautiously optimistic and ready to learn more.”